The Heartland Institute: A Misinformation Factory

 Sowing Confusion

-THI peppers its misinformation liberally with citations to scientific literature because they have recognised that people like to know the evidence base for perspectives on climate change.
-Its aim is to try to create the false impression that the results of scientific research into climate change are ambiguous and doubtful.
+THI peppers its misinformation liberally with citations to scientific literature to add an aura of scholarship and to falsely convey the impression that its contrarian claims reflect a scientific consensus.
+At the same time, it also seeks to create the false impression that the results of scientific research into climate change are ambiguous and doubtful.
 As an illustration, consider the following false claim by THI on a page entitled “Climate Model Fallibility” on its Climate at a Glance web site:

 Model errors have become openly acknowledged over the past few years in peer reviewed studies which have concluded climate models “are too hot” and produce “implausibly hot forecasts of future warming.”
 This fact is confirmed when actual temperature measurements from surface stations, weather balloons, and global satellites are compared to the warming projected by 102 climate models.

-You could be forgiven for thinking that climate modelling was the scientific wild west.
-However, careful examination of the cited source reveals a very different picture.
-The source is a news article written by a staff journalist at the journal Science.
-Because of its journalistic style, it is not written in the careful, measured language typical of a scientific paper.
-What it says is the following:
+This statement is supported by a citation to an article in the prestigious journal Science.
+Reading it, you could be forgiven for thinking that climate modelling was the scientific wild west.
+However, careful examination of the cited source – a news article written by a staff journalist working for Science – reveals a very different picture.
+Because of its journalistic style, the news article is not written in the careful, measured language typical of a scientific paper; some of the turns of phrase are more colourful and, moreover, it is summarising the views of a number of researchers, rather than a specific piece of peer-reviewed research.
+The article says the following:

 “In the past, most models projected a “climate sensitivity”—the warming expected when atmospheric carbon dioxide (CO2) is doubled over preindustrial times—of between 2°C and 4.5°C. Last year, a landmark paper that largely eschewed models and instead used documented factors including ongoing warming trends calculated a likely climate sensitivity of between 2.6°C and 3.9°C. But many of the new models from leading centers showed warming of more than 5°C—uncomfortably outside these bounds.”